 As we grow up, what we see, hear, and experience affects the way we think and react to certain events.
 It’s easy – as an adult – to judge.
 What becomes hard – is not to judge.

-When I’m traveling, I make sure not to judge anyone and to keep my heart open to everyone I meet – just like a child.
+When I’m travelling, I make sure not to judge anyone and to keep my heart open to everyone I meet – just like a child.
 I try to treat everyone with the same respect.
 Thanks to this, I am able to accept people as they are.

 I don’t have an agenda or a propaganda.
 I don’t side with people or their fundamentals.
 This makes me acceptable by everyone – regardless of their views.